PROPERTY VS INVESTMENT PORTFOLIOS - WHICH IS BETTER?

 You should also bear in mind that from April 2016 there will be significant changes to dividend taxation, which could allow you tax-free income from dividends of up to £5,000 per year per person.

 Income – which is better?

 Both property and investments can produce decent levels of income.
 Property is better if you need a stable and regular income.
 Investment income may be more tax efficient, especially if you are a 40% tax payer.

 Tax is a key consideration and will be different for each person based on your other income and assets.
 Effectively, tax is a cost you must bear, and will reduce the capital growth and income yield of your investments.

-After April 2016 the rules on dividend taxation will change.
-You will be allowed £5,000 of dividends tax-free, and dividends over this amount will be taxed at 7.5% for basic rate tax payers, and 32.5% for higher rate tax payers.
+After April 2016 the rules on dividend taxation changed.
+You will be allowed £2,000 of dividends tax-free, and dividends over this amount will be taxed at 7.5% for basic rate tax payers, and 32.5% for higher rate tax payers.